 The original Pentamatic was a failure.
 A beautiful, sleek and modern camera at a great price, but still a failure.
 A replacement(?) for it (Pentamatic Model – II) was released by September 1960 – just a few short months after the original Pentamatic debuted.

 The Pentamatic and the Pentamatic II were both out of production by January 1961.
 The Pentamatic S didn’t appear until around April 1961.
 Little was significantly changed over the course of these 3 models during this short timeframe.
-The Pentamatic II only changed the standard lens and nothing else.
+The Pentamatic II and its one-off lens improved on its semi-automatic capabilities.
 The body stayed the same with the exception of adding the engraved “II” after the name.
 No logic to this as Yashica could have simply made the new lens available as an option to the original Pentamatic.
 There had to be another reason to call it the model II.

 The Pentamatic II was only available for sale in Japan.